Learn Korean With K-Dramas: How to Watch K-Dramas to Learn Korean

 K-dramas aren't the only option.
 Variety shows, YouTube channels, and K-pop all offer different benefits.

-Korean YouTube channels give you niche vocabulary based on the topic.
+- Korean YouTube channels give you niche vocabulary based on the topic.
 Cooking channels teach food vocabulary, gaming channels teach internet slang.
-But again, you lose the narrative context that makes dramas so effective for comprehension.

 Common mistakes to avoid

-Anyway, if you want to actually use these strategies with real content, Migaku's browser extension lets you look up Korean words instantly while watching shows.
+Anyway, if you want to use these strategies with real content, Migaku's browser extension and app let you look up Korean words instantly while watching shows.
 Makes the whole vocabulary extraction process way smoother.
 There's a 10-day free trial if you want to check it out 🫡